-- If the recommended temperature is suitable for your recipe, touch the OK sensor. - If it is not suitable for your recipe, you can change it for this particular cooking programme.
+- Initial searing phase temperature approx. 230 °C, continued roasting temperature 160 °C - If the recommended temperature is suitable for your recipe, select "OK". - If it is not suitable for your recipe, you can change it for this particular cooking programme.

 You can also permanently reset the recommended temperature to suit your personal cooking practices.
 See "Settings - Recommended temperatures".
+Example:

-You have selected Fan plus 170 °C and can see the temperature increasing.
+You have selected Fan plus A and 170 °C and can see the temperature increasing.